ashtons/WebDAVNav_arduino/README.md

 Uses SDFat library from https://github.com/greiman/SdFat

-Currently supports PROPFIND and GET which allows a WebDAV client to browse folders on the SDCard and download files
+Currently supports PROPFIND, GET and DELETE which allows a WebDAV client to browse folders on the SDCard, download and delete files

 Tested on EtherTen